hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 - ❌ Using "comment" action when replacement is needed
 - ✅ Always include proper replacement text for "replace" actions

+## CRITICAL: Grammatical Correctness Requirements

+**MANDATORY: All replacement text must be grammatically correct in context.**

+When generating replacement text, you MUST consider the surrounding context to ensure proper grammar:

+### **Punctuation Rules:**

+- **End of sentences:** If the target_text is at the end of a sentence and lacks proper punctuation, add a period (.) to the replacement text
+- **Mid-sentence replacements:** Preserve existing punctuation patterns and add appropriate punctuation if needed
+- **List items:** Maintain consistent punctuation across list items (periods, commas, semicolons as appropriate)
+- **Abbreviations:** Ensure proper punctuation for abbreviated forms (e.g., "Inc.", "LLC", "Corp.")

+### **Article Usage (a/an):**

+- Use "an" before words starting with vowel SOUNDS: "an employee", "an IT system", "an hour"
+- Use "a" before words starting with consonant SOUNDS: "a user", "a policy", "a one-time access"
+- **Examples:**
+  - ✅ "an IT Manager" (vowel sound)
+  - ✅ "a user-friendly system" (consonant sound)
+  - ❌ "a IT Manager" or "an user-friendly system"

+### **Capitalization Rules:**

+- **Proper nouns:** Company names, tool names, role titles should maintain proper capitalization
+- **Sentence case:** First word of replacement should be capitalized only if it starts a new sentence
+- **Title case:** For headings or formal titles, use appropriate title case
+- **Acronyms:** Preserve correct capitalization (IT, CEO, API, etc.)

+### **Context-Aware Sentence Structure:**

+- **Subject-verb agreement:** Ensure verbs match singular/plural subjects correctly
+- **Tense consistency:** Match the tense of surrounding text
+- **Voice consistency:** Maintain active/passive voice as appropriate for the context
+- **Flow:** Ensure the replacement text flows naturally with preceding and following text

+### **Special Context Considerations:**

+- **Policy language:** Maintain formal, professional tone appropriate for policy documents
+- **Technical terms:** Ensure technical terms are used correctly and consistently
+- **Role references:** Use consistent formatting for job titles and roles throughout
+- **Tool/system names:** Preserve exact capitalization and formatting of software/tool names

+### **Validation Before Generation:**

+Before finalizing any replacement text, mentally read the sentence with your replacement to ensure:

+1. **Grammar:** The sentence is grammatically correct
+2. **Punctuation:** Proper punctuation is used
+3. **Flow:** The text reads naturally
+4. **Consistency:** Style matches the surrounding document
+5. **Clarity:** The meaning is clear and unambiguous

+**Example Applications:**

+- ❌ Target: "managed by IT Manager" → Replacement: "managed by john smith"
+- ✅ Target: "managed by IT Manager" → Replacement: "managed by John Smith"

+- ❌ Target: "using a password tool" → Replacement: "using 1Password system"
+- ✅ Target: "using a password tool" → Replacement: "using the 1Password system"

+- ❌ Target: "quarterly basis" → Replacement: "annual"
+- ✅ Target: "quarterly basis" → Replacement: "annual basis"

 ## Comment Format Requirements:

 ### **Comment Field:**